Mental Health Facilities Charleston, WV

 Huntington Vamc Charleston Va Clinic - 7.6 miles from Charleston, WV

 Huntington Vamc Charleston Va Clinic is a mental health clinic in South Charleston, WV, located at 700 Technology Drive, 25309 zip code area.
-Huntington Vamc Charleston Va Clinic provides telemedicine/telehealth and outpatient treatment.
-Huntington Vamc Charleston Va Clinic offers psychotropic medication, dialectical behavior therapy and trauma therapy to adults, young adults and seniors 65 or older.
-Huntington Vamc Charleston Va Clinic also supports people with trauma, people with PTSD and veterans.
-Additional services offered at Huntington Vamc Charleston Va Clinic include housing services, suicide prevention services and case management.
+Huntington Vamc Charleston Va Clinic provides outpatient treatment and telemedicine/telehealth.
+Huntington Vamc Charleston Va Clinic offers dialectical behavior therapy, individual psychotherapy and behavior modification to young adults, seniors 65 or older and adults.
+Huntington Vamc Charleston Va Clinic also supports people with PTSD, people with trauma and veterans.
+Additional services offered at Huntington Vamc Charleston Va Clinic include suicide prevention services, vocational rehabilitation services and housing services.

 Prestera Center Hopewell - 18.7 miles from Charleston, WV

 Prestera Center Hopewell is a mental health treatment clinic in Hurricane, West Virginia, located at 3738 Teays Valley Road, Suite B, in the 25526 zip code.
-Prestera Center Hopewell provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Hopewell provides integrated dual diagnosis disorder treatment, couples/family therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Prestera Center Hopewell also supports people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services provided by Prestera Center Hopewell consist of court-ordered outpatient treatment, family psychoeducation and case management.
+Prestera Center Hopewell provides outpatient treatment and telemedicine/telehealth.
+Prestera Center Hopewell provides cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
+Prestera Center Hopewell also supports clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Additional services provided by Prestera Center Hopewell consist of mentoring/peer support/consumer-run services, family psychoeducation and case management.

 Prestera Center Boone Satellite Office - 21.7 miles from Charleston, WV

 Prestera Center Boone Satellite Office is a mental health facility in Danville, WV, located at 376 Kenmore Drive, 25053 zip code area.
 Prestera Center Boone Satellite Office provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Boone Satellite Office provides psychotropic medication, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Prestera Center Boone Satellite Office also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered by Prestera Center Boone Satellite Office consist of case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+Prestera Center Boone Satellite Office provides trauma therapy, dialectical behavior therapy and individual psychotherapy to adults, children / adolescents and young adults.
+Prestera Center Boone Satellite Office also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Prestera Center Boone Satellite Office consist of mentoring/peer support/consumer-run services, court-ordered outpatient treatment and suicide prevention services.

 Westbrook Jackson County - 29.0 miles from Charleston, WV